Article

 author0_.name=?

 The previous logs do not integrate with the logging framework, meaning that no timestamp or thread name is logged.
 If you prefer the SQL logs to integrate with the logging framework, the configuration is a bit different.
-It does not use a configuration parameter, but simply set the org.hibernate.SQL category to DEBUG in the logging configuration.
-When using Spring Boot it can be done by setting logging.level.org.hibernate.SQL to debug.
-A truncated sample output:
+It does not use persistence related configuration parameters, simply set the org.hibernate.SQL category to DEBUG in the logging configuration.
+For Spring Boot this is:

 19:19:26.720 DEBUG [nio-8080-exec-1] org.hibernate.SQL : select ...